PLEASE WAIT, LOADING

 However, later it is administered once in 4-6 weeks.
 Cranial radiotherapy is given in such cases where the aim is to prevent the disease from progressing to the central nervous system.
 In case of other solid tumors, it is a multi modality treatment with a judicious combination of chemotherapy, surgery and radiotherapy, if needed.
 And the treatment normally lasts for 6 months to one year.
 The investigations are aimed at establishing the diagnosis and also at determining promptly the extent of the disease.

-Ray of hope Doctors attending on these patients believe that if cancer does not re-occur 2-3 years after completion of therapy, it is unlikely to recur again, and patients can be deemed to be cured.
+Doctors attending on these patients believe that if cancer does not re-occur 2-3 years after completion of therapy, it is unlikely to recur again, and patients can be deemed to be cured.
 However, even after the treatment is stopped patients must come up for regular follow-ups at the intervals of 2-3 months.
 There are many support groups for parents and children who are dealing with this challenging situation.

 They maintain that parents should have a positive attitude towards this disease as towards other diseases.
 They should also stop shopping for alternate systems of medicine and instead make a concerted effort with a systematic therapy for achieving a cure.
 Besides drugs, they should also give psychological support to their children.